jamesquinlan/Intro-Stats-MAT150/README.md

 # Introduction to Statistics (for Life Sciences)

-Course (MAT150) taught at University of New England.
+An introductory statistics course (MAT150)

 ## Course Description

-In this course, students apply principles of research design and statistics to analyze and interpret data and draw conclusions about experimental situations relevant to the sciences.
-Topics include random sampling, graphic and numeric descriptive data analysis, the normal distribution, hypothesis testing, t-tests, analysis of variance, correlation, and regression.
+In this course, students apply research design and statistics principles to analyze and interpret data and draw conclusions about experimental situations relevant to the sciences.
+Topics include random sampling, graphic and numeric descriptive data analysis, normal distribution, hypothesis testing, t-tests, analysis of variance, correlation, and regression.
 Students will use the statistical software R to examine data graphically and perform statistical analyses.

 ---

 ## Objectives

-In this course, students will learn fundamentals of graphic and numeric data analysis, inferences about population means, and hypothesis testing that you can use to answer research questions in a variety of experimental situations.
-You will also learn how to use a comprehensive statistical software called R (RStudio Cloud) to conduct your analyses, and how to interpret, organize, and explain your results and conclusions in written and verbal formats.
+In this course, students will learn the fundamentals of graphic and numeric data analysis, inferences about population means, and hypothesis testing that they can use to answer research questions in various experimental situations.
+You will also learn how to use a comprehensive statistical software called R (RStudio Cloud) to conduct your analyses and interpret, organize, and explain your results and conclusions in written and verbal formats.
 This course fulfills a requirement in the applied mathematics major, data science major, and many other major programs.
 It can also be used for a mathematics minor.

 ---